Sir John Sulman Medal: Sir John Sulman

-Medal design
+Medal and plaque design

 The medal design was completed in 1934 by Rayner Hoff (1894—1937), sculptor and teacher, well known for his architectural scaled sculptures in Sydney's Anzac Memorial in Hyde Park.
-The circular bronze plaque has the text 'Sulman Award for Architectural Merit' on its perimeter, the year awarded, and a female figure holding a smaller winged female figure.
+Along with a small presentation medal, a circular bronze plaque has the text 'Sulman Award for Architectural Merit' on its perimeter, the year awarded, and a female figure holding a smaller winged female figure.
 The central figure is a stylised classical female in draped garments wearing a radiated headdress, reminiscent of classical depictions of deities or personifications such as Justice, Athena, or Liberty, symbolising cultural enlightenment, reason, and civic virtue.
 Her left arm cradles a sculptural figure, and her right hand gestures toward it, indicating reverence or presentation.
 The object she holds is a trophy or miniature statue, depicting a smaller winged or robed figure standing with arms raised.
 This smaller figure resembles traditional representations of Victory (Nike) or a muse, which often symbolise achievement, excellence, and inspiration.

+The reverse side of the medal is inscribed with the text 'Awarded for the design of a building of exceptional merit', with a wreath and ribbon design at the top of the medal and the designer's mark of Hoff at the bottom.